 Blackjack.
 This poker hand name refers to the most widely played casino banking game in the world.

 Jesus.
-A famous poker superstar Chris “Jesus” Ferguson won the 2000 WSOP Main Event off this hand.
+A famous poker superstar Chris “Jesus” Ferguson won the 2000 WSOP Main Event off this winning hand here.
 Isn’t it fair to name this combination after him?

 Two more well-known poker hand nicknames for this combination are Gimp and Rounders Hand.

-Dead Man’s Hand.
-This is the only name for the combination that got its notoriety when Old West folk hero, lawman, and gunfighter Wild Bill Hickok was shot in the back of his head while holding this hand in a poker game.
+Eights Dead Man’s Hand.
+This is the only name for the playing card combination that got its notoriety when Old West folk hero, lawman, and gunfighter Wild Bill Hickok was shot in the back of his head while holding this hand in a poker game.

 Marriage/Divorce.
 This is the best name for this funny combination.
 As you have probably guessed, you may end up on cloud nine with your fortune or split your poker chips up.